judyfong/vid505g-arsreikningagerdA/lokaprof2023.md

 If the tekjuskattskuldbinding started off larger at the beginning of the year versus end of the year then despite a negative income tax liability, you might need to pay taxes

+## Spurning 15
+Income tax is only calculated on the difference between the book value and the tax value of the item

+book value - tax value = difference difference * tax percentage = income tax discount or liability